bao-jerry/LLM-Ownership-Identification-Draft/README.md

 ### Note: This is a rough draft, but the core theoretical results of this paper are stable and complete.
 The following are the list of things that I am currently in the process of doing:
 - Improving expositional clarity and conciseness.
 - Reformatting, restructuring, and refactoring.
-- Reformatting this Mathcha document into Latex.
+- Moving this document from Mathcha to Latex.